-Despite the lack of scientific research, pets owners are all about CBD for their furry friends, and it is becoming more widely available in dispensaries.
+Despite the lack of scientific research, pet owners are all about CBD for pets, and it is becoming more widely available in dispensaries.
 Just read through these anecdotal reports!

 Maybe we don’t need a veterinarian’s stamp of approval?
 Maybe CBD for pets is just one of those things doctors will never agree on.
 The same could be said for people and marijuana.
 Some doctors are happy to prescribe it while others are hesitant.

 Possible Benefits of CBD For Pets